catnippers/ultimate-stack-developer-backend/README.md

 ## Tech Stack
 Backend part is based on:
--  `Java 11` with `Spring Boot`
+-`Java 11` with `Spring Boot`

--  `GraphQL` for managing API communication between the frontend and the backend

--  `Docker` for easy application setup
+-`GraphQL` for managing API communication between the frontend and the backend -`Docker` for easy application setup
 ## Key Files Description
 `docker-compose.yml` - this file is used in order to spin up the application in a quick and easy way